matn7/CS-Notes/src/main/java/compact/CoreJava.md

 **Can entity object state be changed**

-- Yes, you can change the state of an entity object that is referred to by a `final` reference variable.
+- You can change the state of an entity object that is referred to by a `final` reference variable.
 - The `final` keyword in this case only means that the reference variable cannot be **reassigned** to refer to a different object.
 - Here's an example to illustrate this: